Aayush75/nilmtk-contrib/README.md

 [![conda package version](https://anaconda.org/nilmtk/nilmtk-contrib/badges/version.svg)](https://anaconda.org/nilmtk/nilmtk-contrib)

 # Note
-This package only support python <= 3.11, so make sure you are using this version or downgrade to it.
+This package only supports python <= 3.11, so make sure you are using this version or downgrade to it.

 # NILMTK-Contrib